A debate as old as the area itself, defining its geographic borders remains as elusive as ever

 Finally, the almost impossible: how and when and why the mid-town area became Midtown – Midtown with a capital M.

-Late last year it was my honor to be the subject of one of Memphis Type History’s podcasts.
+Late in 2017 it was my honor to be the subject of one of Memphis Type History’s podcasts.
 During the interview I made a Memphis rookie mistake, allowing myself to fall into the rabbit hole of trying to describe the geographic limits of Midtown.

 Caitlin Horton, the intrepid host, gave me a grin that said Let’s see him squirm his way through this one.